ActualLab/Fusion.Samples/docs/tutorial/Part12.md

-# Part 12: Stl.Rpc in Fusion 6.1+
+# Part 12: ActualLab.Rpc in Fusion 6.1+

 Fusion 6.1 brings a number of improvements and changes, and some these changes are breaking.
 Most notably, there is:
-- `Stl.Rpc` - a new communication library, which is way more performant and efficient than the previous communication layer (HTTP + WebSockets).
+- `ActualLab.Rpc` - a new communication library, which is way more performant and efficient than the previous communication layer (HTTP + WebSockets).
 It doesn't require ASP.NET Core controllers and `IXxxClientDef` interfaces to work, so it's also way easier to use it.
-- Compute & replica service registration methods in `FusionBuilder` and `CommanderBuilder` designed with `Stl.Rpc` in mind.
+- Compute & replica service registration methods in `FusionBuilder` and `CommanderBuilder` designed with `ActualLab.Rpc` in mind.

-## So what is `Stl.Rpc`?
+## So what is `ActualLab.Rpc`?

 .NET offers a variety of RPC ("Remote Procedure Call") options:
 - ASP.NET Core RESTful APIs